 Like SimpliSafe, Ring is also compatible with Google Home and Amazon Alexa.

-The Ring app will send you notifications for motion events, doorbell rings, and opened contact sensors so you can self-monitor your system.
+The Ring app will send you a push notification for motion events, video doorbell rings, and opened contact sensors so you can self-monitor your system.

 You can also sync your Ring with Alexa devices to control the system with your voice and get notifications.